bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 Open the Bonsai workflow _MeshMapping_correctPositions_.

-Set the resolution values (Height and Width) of the shader window and ensure it is pointing to the correct display device (e.g. ‘Second’).
+Set the resolution values (Height and Width) of the shader window as per your initial settings used for mesh mapping generation.
+Ensure the shader window is pointing to the correct display device (e.g. ‘Second’).
 Specify the desired output filename of the corrected mesh mapping .csv file.

 For each point you wish to adjust perform the following:
 - Using the mouse move the cursor to the point you wish to adjust.
 Press the keyboard ‘g’ key to ‘get’ the point.
 Text will appear to notify you of the point you are adjusting (in angular coordinates).
 Move the mouse cursor to the new desired location (i.e. to an updated position specified by your laser pointer).
 Press ‘s’ to set the point.
+You can press 's' multiple times until you are satisified with the new placement.
 - Once you have finished making adjustments, press the ‘k’ key to save the new mesh map file.
 - The new file will have the same format as the output of the MeshMapping_Generate workflow.
 You should now perform steps 2 and 3 again to interpolate and test your mesh map.
-Repeat this process iteratively as required. allows you to manually adjust individual points in your mesh map.
+Repeat this process iteratively as required.